Andorbal/andorbal.github.io/_posts/2015-01-17-aspnet-on-linux-03-project.markdown

 $ nodemon --exec 'k kestrel' --ext cs
 {% endhighlight %}

+This starts nodemon.
+It will run the script `k kestrel` and restart this script when any `*.cs` file changes.

-Navigate to 'http://localhost:5004', and you should see the default asp.net site like before.
+Navigate to 'http://localhost:5004' and you should see the default asp.net site like before.
 Now edit `Controllers/HomeController.cs` and change the value of "Name" on line 17 to something else.
 When you save the file, you should see the server restarting in your terminal.
 When it finishes, refresh your browser and you should see your changes.

-There is a project called [kmon](https://github.com/henriksen/kmon) that is a little simpler to use, but we're going to use a gulp task to run the server.
+There is a project called [kmon](https://github.com/henriksen/kmon) that is a little simpler to use from the command line, but nodemon is easier to use from gulp.

 [Gulp](http://gulpjs.com/) is a simple but powerful task runner built in javascript.
 We're going to make use of it to pre-process SASS files, merge css and js files into single resources, and run our development server.
 We're going to install quite a few plugins that will make our lives easier.

 {% highlight bash %}
-$ npm install --save-dev gulp-nodemon main-bower-files gulp-jshint gulp-concat gulp-uglify gulp-rename gulp-sass
+$ npm install --save-dev gulp-nodemon main-bower-files gulp-concat gulp-sass
 {% endhighlight %}

 Once the plugins have finished downloading, we're going to use Yeoman to create our Gulpfile and Bower config files.